 After 5 years, the risk of an important cardiovascular event (death or infarction) is the same as non-smokers.

 Nicotine is the cause.
 It’s an addiction!
 Only 5% of people who try to quit are successful after one year.
 This percentage increased to 20-25% with a combined aid program and the use of nicotine replacement therapy

 Help is possible to relieve the urge to smoke

 Products such as chewing gum, skin patch or spray have been used for more than 20 years, and have been found safe by clinical studies.

 Nicotine is not responsible for health problems associated with tobacco.
 The culprit agents are found in the tobacco smoke.

 And what about the use of electronic cigarettes?

-Among patients who fail to quit smoking using pharmacological methods, the use of the electronic cigarettes has shown a success rate of 50 to 70% in one year.
+Among patients who fail to quit smoking using pharmacological methods, the use of the electronic cigarettes in this context has shown a success rate of 50 to 70% in one year.